-Further information for trustees is available in our separate guide, Your Guide to Being a Trustee, which is available online.
+Further information for trustees is available in our separate guide, Your Guide to Being a Trustee.

-Who can I appoint as a trustee?
+Who can we appoint as a trustee?

 Generally anyone, but the people appointed must be over 18 years of age and of sound mind.
-The trustees should be people who the settlor believes will act in the best interests of the beneficiaries.
+The trustees should be people who the settlors believes will act in the best interests of the beneficiaries.
 It is also a good idea for them to be resident in the United Kingdom for tax reasons.
 Solicitors and accountants can act as trustees but they will charge for their services.

-Can I be a trustee?
+Can we be trustees?

 Yes.
-The Discretionary Trust automatically makes you a trustee.
+The Survivors Discretionary Trust automatically makes both settlors trustees.

-Can I appoint additional trustees in the future?
+Can we appoint additional trustees in the future?

-Yes, with our Discretionary Trust the settlor has the power to appoint additional trustees at any time.
-After you die, the trustees will have the power to appoint additional trustees.
+Yes, with our Survivor's Discretionary Trust the settlors have the power to appoint additional trustees at any time.
+After both settlors have died the surviving trustees will have the power to appoint additional trustees.

-How many trustees should I choose?
+How many trustees should we choose?

 It is a good idea to have at least two trustees at any time.
-For this reason, it is normally sensible to appoint at least two trustees in addition to yourself.
+For this reason, it is normally sensible to appoint at least two trustees in addition to yourselves.